On Air Now 09:00 AM - 10:00 AM

 Written by on Friday, September 27, 2024

-Manasota’s barrier islands seem to have been hit the hardest by the hurricane
+Manasota’s barrier islands have taken the brunt of the hurricane.

 By Johannes Werner